felipeands/fsc/README.md

 $ npm install
 $ ng serve
 ```
-The application will be available in address http://localhost:4200
+The application will be available on address http://localhost:4200

 #### (Optional) You can build this for production
 ```